-- 1. Phones should not be used in the classroom, hallways, or restrooms.
+- 1. All personal electronic devices may not be used in the classroom, hallways, or restrooms.
 They may also not be charged in a classroom or plugged into a chromebook. - 2.
-Phones may be used during lunch period in the cafeteria only - 3.
-Students may receive up to three teacher referrals for cell phone usage - 4.
-If students are seen by an administrator using the phone in the hallways or in a classroom, the phone will be confiscated and returned to the student upon completion of detention at the end of the day.
+Personal electronic devices may be used during lunch period in the cafeteria only - 3.
+Students may receive up to three teacher referrals for violating policy relating to personal electronics - 4.
+If students are seen by an administrator using any personal electronic device in the hallways or in a classroom, the personal electronic device will be confiscated and returned to the student upon completion of detention at the end of the day.